Named function arguments

 1. Introduction

-We propose a syntax for calling C++ functions with named arguments:
+We propose a syntax for declaring C++ functions with named parameters and for calling C++ functions with named arguments:

 A call syntax like this has been suggested multiple times historically in [N4172], [P0671R2], and [P1229R0], but never in a way that found consensus in WG21.
 Nonetheless, this shows that there is interest in the feature, and perhaps, if approached the right way, the idea could succeed.